 Protein For Growth and Maintenance

-Protein is crucial for all aspects of growth and development, which is why puppies as well as pregnant and lactating females need an even greater amount than other dogs.
+Protein is crucial for all aspects of growth and development, which is why puppies and pregnant and lactating females need an even more significant amount than other dogs.
 It is also crucial to the maintenance of the immune system and the body in general.

-There are 22 amino acids (the stuff that protein is made of) required by dogs, and 12 of them dogs produce themselves.
-The other 10 must be consumed, and a lack of any one of them can cause health issues.
+There are 22 amino acids (the stuff that protein is made of) required by dogs, and the dog produces 12.
+The other ten must be consumed, and a lack of anyone can cause health issues.